 Here are two things you can do today to minimize blue light exposure while still enjoying your electronics in the evening.

 This free program automatically changes the quality and quantity of light from your computer screen to sync with the time of day.

-For under $10, you can wear them to block the blue light coming from all your electronics.
+Proven to improve sleep and mood, these lenses block the blue light coming from all your electronics.

 Besides melatonin, other supplements that have been proven to improve your sleep include magnesium, lavender, and lemon balm.

 Lavender and lemon balm work especially well when taken together.
 (36)